yogeshmangal/SpringBoot-Interview-Notes/Annotations.md

 ```

 ## 11. @Modifying
-`@Modifying` is used to indicate that the custom query modifies data (UPDATE, DELETE).
+`@Modifying` used with @Query when executing update or delete operations (non-select queries).
+It tells Spring Data JPA that this query modifies the data.

 ### Example:
 ```java